crtclmmnt/crtclmmnt.github.io/index.md

 We are living in the critical moment.
 Despite our memories of the past, and our expectations for the future, the present moment is all we have.
 Learning how to live in this moment is an indispensable skill for anyone trying to correct the course of history.

+Liberation is an endeavor that requires more than confrontation, it also requires construction.
+It requires us to build a culture of reciprocity to replace the culture of consumption and scarcity.
+It requires a revolution in how we relate to power, and how we relate to each other.

 The goal of this project is to empower people who are rising to the occasion of this critical moment.
 I want to teach you the techniques of meditation and contemplation so that you can organize your communities from a place of stability, confidence, and resilience; so that you can see the world and its problems with clarity and without bias.

 A future where we win starts now, in the critical moment.